 You shaved your head to help kids with cancer, and that’s something to be proud of!
 So throw your shoulders back and take the advice of Kristen Hagan from Wild HairZ Salon in Louisville, Kentucky: “Rock it proud!”

 Many of our shavees say that shaving their head gave them a boost of confidence, and we think that’s great.
 In fact, we want to see your bald head!
-Post a photo of your bald self with the hashtag #baldselfie to join in the fun on Twitter or Instagram.
+Share your shave on YouTube or post a photo of your bald self with the hashtag #baldselfie to join in the fun on Twitter or Instagram.

 Still asking yourself “should I shave my head?”
 There’s no better way to find out then diving in head first.
 Sign up to be a shavee and help fund lifesaving childhood cancer research.